Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Introduction

-1. Office 2019 – what is this version?
+1. Office 2019 – What is this version?

 Key features of Office 2019:

-No integration with Microsoft 365 cloud
+Lack of integration with Microsoft 365

-No regular feature updates – only security updates
+No regular feature updates—only security updates

 Compatibility with Windows 10 and macOS